SuperOfficeDocs/superoffice-docs/docs/database/tables/travelidmapping.md

 ---
-uid: travelidmapping
+uid: table-travelidmapping
 title: travelidmapping table
 description: Mapping of primary keys between Travel databases and the mother database  All travel database transactions get a high id to be able to see that this entry came from a database outside the central database.
 When update files are read into the central database, they get a normal low id.
 This table remembers the high travel id to map it to the low central id as long as this travel user is travelling. so.generated: true
 keywords:
   - "database"
   - "travelidmapping"
-so.date: 19.03.2021
+so.date: 21.03.2021
 so.topic: reference
 so.envir:
   - "onsite"
   - "online"
 ---

-# Travelidmapping Table (43)
+# travelidmapping Table (43)

 ## Fields